nuraci/Goat-IDE/README.md

 * After each change to the settings, you need to exit and reopen Goat again...
 * Now you should have the eLua prompt on the "eLua's Console" window.
 * Well, try to use the menu: "Open Example" and load some elua program (eg. hello.lua)
-* Using the menu: "Tools" -> "Compile", let's Goat build the program for you.
-* The last step, press "F5" or menu "Tools" -> "Send & Run on Ram" will send the "hello.lc" directly on memory of eLua board and will run it.
+* The last step, press "F5" or menu "Tools" -> "Send & Run on Ram" will send the "hello.lua" directly on memory of eLua board and will run it.

 (*) just a note, some eLua examples ("hanoi" and "hungman") requiring a special configuration of the "eLua Console" window, so don't forget to select the menu: "Tools" -> "Mode Terminal".